Deathbird: Fictional character biography

 Deathbird was born Cal'syee Neramani to the ruling house of the Shi'ar Imperium on the Aerie (now known as Chandilar), native world of the Shi'ar.
 Her name was stripped from her after it was prophesied that she was destined to commit great evil.
 She was exiled after brutally murdering both her mother and an unnamed sister.

-During this exile, she traveled on Earth and became an associate of MODOK and A.I.M. at some point.
+During this exile, she traveled on Earth and became an associate of MODOK and Advanced Idea Mechanics at some point.
 Following AIM's orders, she battled Ms. Marvel in New York one evening after Carol Danver's Park Avenue penthouse was destroyed by a bomb.
 The skirmish was interrupted after Deathbird severely injured the superhero, who became distracted trying to save the lives of two small children.
 It later resumed when Carol, going undercover, discovered that AIM had a secret headquarters underneath Alden's Department Store.
 The battle between the two seemingly ended with Deathbird's demise and MODOK's escape after betraying her.
 Whether Deathbird sought revenge on AIM remains unknown.
 She did battle Hawkeye while still on Earth.
-She battles Ms. Marvel again.
+She later battles Ms. Marvel again.

-Some time later, her younger sister Lilandra became Majestrix of the Empire following the events that left their brother, D'Ken, comatose.
+Some time later, her younger sister Lilandra Neramani became Majestrix of the Empire following the events that left their brother, D'Ken, comatose.
 Deathbird decided to take the throne for herself, and allied with the councilman Samedar, alien parasites called the Brood, and renegade members of the Imperial Guard in an attempted coup.
-The X-Men defeated her and her allies, but not before being infected by the Brood (although they were ultimately cured thanks to the efforts of Danvers and the Acanti Soulsinger).
+The X-Men defeated her and her allies, but not before being infected by the Brood (although they were ultimately cured thanks to the efforts of Ms. Marvel and the Acanti Soulsinger).
 She later succeeded in deposing Lilandra with the aid of the Brood, and took the throne for herself.
 As ruler of the Shi'ar Empire, she contended with the Starjammers and Excalibur, and sought to capture Rachel Summers, but was nearly killed by Lilandra in combat.

-Some time later War Skrulls impersonating Charles Xavier and the Starjammers aided Lilandra in deposing Deathbird and restoring her to the throne.
+Some time later War Skrulls impersonating Professor X and the Starjammers aided Lilandra in deposing Deathbird and restoring her to the throne.
 With Lila Cheney's help, she and the X-Men defeated the War Skrulls, but Deathbird ceded the empire back to Lilandra, since she had grown bored of the bureaucracy.

 Deathbird later came to her sister's aid during the short Kree-Shi'ar War, assassinating Kree leaders Ael-Dann and Dar-Benn.
-She was captured by Clint Barton in his guise as Goliath.
+She was captured by Hawkeye in his guise as Goliath.
 She was later released and granted dominion over the conquered Kree Empire as viceroy, and also made praetor (leader) of the Kree Starforce by Lilandra.
 She led the Starforce in a confrontation with Quasar.
 The Kree seem to have since become independent once more.